The Power of Forgiveness

 ~Hebrews 12:29b ESV

-After a particularly grueling counseling session, I sat with red puffy eyes in my backyard next to my fire pit, holding a lighter in one hand and a piece of paper in the other.
+After a particularly grueling counseling session, I sat with red puffy eyes in my backyard next to my fire pit, holding a lighter in one hand and a piece of paper in the other, trying to summon the power of forgiveness.

-I knew this act would take me one step closer to healing the deep-rooted wounds that took up too much space in my heart, so I eagerly lit the paper.
-As I watched the offenses I’d written go up in flames, Hebrews 12:29 came to mind.
+I knew following her advice would take me one step closer to healing the deep-rooted wounds that took up too much space in my heart, so I eagerly lit the paper.
+As I watched the offenses go up in flames, Hebrews 12:29 came to mind.
 The words “our God is an all-consuming fire” caused me to wonder.
 I know God is interested in consuming the areas in my life where I have sinned against Him, but was He also interested in doing the same thing when people sin against me?

-When I finally stood up to go inside, a pile of ashes sat in the fire pit–a pile I knew would eventually disintegrate.
-I also knew the deep-rooted wounds taking up too much space in my heart would too.
+When I finally stood to go inside, a pile of ashes sat in the fire pit–a pile I knew would eventually disintegrate.
+I also knew the deep-rooted wounds taking up too much space in my heart would, too.

 “And I will be to her a wall of fire all around,” declares the Lord, “and I will be the glory in her midst.”